-Heatstroke and heat exhaustion are illnesses caused by exposure to extreme heat.
-If left untreated, heat exhaustion can progress into heatstroke, which may be life-threatening.
+Heatstroke and heat exhaustion are both illnesses due to exposure to extreme heat.
+If left untreated, heat exhaustion can progress into heatstroke, which may be life threatening.

 As temperatures rise, it is important to know how to avoid heat-related illnesses.
 Learn about the symptoms and treatments of heatstroke and heat exhaustion below.